entur/api-guidelines/guidelines.md

 #### 5.5.1 ET-Client-Name
 - :white_check_mark: All endpoints **SHOULD** allow that consumers identify themselves by using the header `ET-Client-Name`.
 The header value should be on the format `<party>-<application>`, e.g. `brakar-journeyplanner`.
+  **However**, this header is added automatically to specs when the developer portal is built, so specs should **not** define this header.

 ## 6. Advanced Design Patterns
 <!-- More complex design patterns -->